 PAT GOUGH FOUNDER AND DIRECTOR

 The Wellness for All Workshop Series has been created, researched, and designed by an experienced Catholic educator, Patricia Gough.
 Pat has experience as a former classroom teacher, Vice-Principal and Principal.
-Staff members who use our K to Grade 12 Catholic workshops will benefit from professional development and wellness strategies, which focus on Christ’s teachings and fulfilling spiritual needs.
+Staff members who use our K to Grade 8 workshops now, will benefit from professional development and wellness strategies, which focus on Christ’s teachings and fulfilling spiritual needs.

 By visiting Catholic schools, consulting with teachers, parents, and volunteers, and gathering research from many Catholic sources like the Ontario Catholic Policy Document for Religious Education, this Wellness for All Workshop series encourages teachers to integrate their learnings and new habits in wellness lessons, with their faith at many levels.